isaacullah/isaacullah.github.io/posts/index.md

 ---
 layout: post-index
-title: All Posts
+title: A running list of ideas about Complex Systems, Archaeology, Social-Ecolocical Systems, and Early Domestication Economies
-excerpt: "A List of Posts"
+excerpt: ""
 ---